 The Dead Shall Rise Again

 Why aren’t the dead in New Orleans buried underground as they are in most of the rest of the country?
 Tour guides are fond of explaining (and sometimes embellishing) the practice to shocked tourists.
-The main issue, they explain, is that New Orleans is actually located slightly below sea level.
+The main issue, they explain, is that New Orleans is situated slightly below sea level.
 Because of this, the water table is quite high.
 When early European settlers put coffins under six feet of earth, they found that the water level would often rise above them, especially during the city’s frequent floods.
 Since the coffins were filled with air, the water sometimes pushed them up through the earth, causing both a gruesome sight and a health hazard.
 To keep the coffins underground, holes were drilled in the lid to let air escape, and the coffins were weighted down with rocks and sand.
 But this was only partially successful, and in any case the saturated corpses did not decompose properly, leading to unsanitary conditions.
 The only solution was to bury the dead above ground.

 Tour guides seldom mention that above-ground burial was a common practice in both France and Spain, where many of the early settlers were from.
 Even without the resurfacing coffins—which, by the way, were the exception rather than the rule—this practice may well have been adopted simply to keep with tradition.
 In any case, this method is still widely used today, even though the water table has dropped considerably over the past two centuries as nearby marshes and swamps were drained.